Alcohol, Drug & Smoking Policy

 Colleagues must not present themselves for work under the influence of alcohol or drugs as their performance or ability to carry out their activities at work safely and competently may be impaired.

-The Society has a zero-tolerance approach to alcohol consumption where it could impact the health and safety of colleagues or customers (for example, where roles entail dispensing of medicine, caring for children, and driving customers).
+The Society has a zero-tolerance approach to alcohol consumption where it could impact the health and safety of colleagues or customers.
 Managers should act immediately where characteristics of drug, alcohol and other substance misuse are presented, which may indicate abuse of this policy.

 The Society prohibits the consumption of alcohol and drugs in the workplace or on company business other than responsible drinking of alcohol in connection with approved social functions.